FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate human resources and consulting.

 Managers can build you up or break your spirit.
 However, when it comes to bad ones, there are key differences between tough managers, bullies, and illegal harassers.
 If you think you work for one of them, it is important to be able to tell the difference so you can make the right choices for yourself.

 A manager who is demanding in addressing an employee's legitimate performance issues is simply doing his job, provided that the feedback he offers is professional.

 The tough manager wants to drive performance, but he (or she) comes across as overbearing in his approach.
 He may lament privately that the employee is unwilling to take sufficient personal responsibility for performance shortfalls.

 However, this is a manager who has not effectively persuaded his employee of the legitimacy of that employee's performance gap, or he has neglected other key communication factors.

 When a manager is less skilled in providing negative performance feedback, an employee may trust neither the manager nor the message.
 The manager harms his credibility when he doesn't plan the conversation, issues overly general feedback, or shows frustration.

-If a manager genuinely seeks to coach an employee to higher levels of performance, he should offer feedback that is reasonable, specific (i.e., supported by examples), and incorporates an active path for improvement.
+Suppose a manager genuinely seeks to coach an employee to higher levels of performance.
+In that case, he should offer feedback that is reasonable, specific (i.e., supported by examples) and incorporates an active path for improvement.